 Investors will have a keen interest in legal opinions received, pending or potential litigation, discussions with regulatory and other government agencies and licenses, permits and consents.

 As we can see, this due diligence checklist is extensive.
 The only way to address the due diligence needs of investors is to accomplish them over time as you negotiate through your startup journey.
-This requires that they be completed during the development and growth of the company.
+This requires that they are completed during the development and growth of the company.
 Those entrepreneurs not recognizing the need for this due diligence decrease their chances of obtaining funding from Angel and VC investors.